JuliaCollections/DataStructures.jl/docs/src/ordered_containers.md

            #     φ = 1.6180339887498...]
 ```

-All standard `Associative` and `Dict` functions are available for
+All standard `Dict` functions are available for `OrderedDicts`, and
-`OrderedDicts`, and all `Set` operations are available for OrderedSets.
+all `Set` operations are available for `OrderedSets`.

-Note that to create an OrderedSet of a particular type, you must specify
+Note that to create an `OrderedSet` of a particular type, you must specify
 the type in curly-braces:

 ```julia